|Monday:||7:30 AM - 5:30 PM|

 |Tuesday:||7:30 AM - 5:30 PM|

 |Thursday:||7:30 AM - 5:30 PM|

 |Friday:||7:30 AM - 5:00 PM|

-We don't want to think about it, but each Brooklyn Park resident who drives or rides in a vehicle is potentially an accident victim.
+We don't want to think about it, but each PRINCETON resident who drives or rides in a vehicle is potentially an accident victim.
 In the worst-case scenario, those people are unconscious and unable to communicate with MN rescue workers.

 ICE provides a solution for these concerns.
 ICE stands for In Case of Emergency and is a way for others to quickly identify emergency contacts in your cell phone.